tmfarrell/tmfarrell.github.io/_posts/2016-04-27-failure_and_success.md

     Which means if your success rate is even a tad under 50/50, you'll never succeed: \\((2(0.49) - 1)\_+ \to 0 \\).
 [Return.](#a2)
 -->

-<a name="f1">1.</a> And some research has shown this, that world-class performers characteristically push themselves to a towards discomfort zones during practice, putting themselves more often in the realm of failure.
-See [here](http://nautil.us/issue/35/boundaries/not-all-practice-makes-perfect).
-[Return.](#a1)
+<a name="f1">1.</a> And [some research](http://nautil.us/issue/35/boundaries/not-all-practice-makes-perfect) has shown this, that world-class performers characteristically push themselves to a towards discomfort zones during practice, putting themselves more often in the realm of failure.

+<a name="f2">2.</a> And I believe this kind of theory is supported by a more sophisticated model of [evolvability](https://dash.harvard.edu/bitstream/handle/1/2643031/Valiant_Evolvability.pdf).